Want to start couponing and saving money, but don’t know where to begin?

 Just starting to coupon, and dying to know what “YMMV” means?
 You’re not alone.
 If you love browsing the Internet to find the hottest coupon deals, you may have come across unfamiliar terms in blogs and other coupon sites.
 Here’s a crash course in the language of coupons for the most widely used abbreviations; don’t worry, there won’tbe a test!

 YMMV: Your Mileage May Vary.
 This abbreviation actually has two meanings.
 One, it means exactly that – you may find the deal at one store but not another.
 And two, the deal may work depending on the manager of the store.
 Some stores do not have official coupon policies, so certain coupons and deals may not be approved by all managers.

 BOGO: Buy One, Get One Free.
 This is sometimes also known as B1G1.
 Simply buy one item and get another of the same one for free.
 Did you know, though, that you don’t always have to get both?
 Most stores will ring the item up at half price, which works to your benefit in the case that the store does not allow two coupons on a BOGO deal.

-CAT: Not to be confused with the pet, but rather, a “catalina.”
-This oftentimes prints out separately with your receipt and is just like a coupon.
+CAT or CIT: Not to be confused with the pet, but rather, a “catalina” … CIT stands for “coupon-at-till.
+This prints out separately with your receipt and is just like a coupon.
+These are linked to current promotions and triggered sometimes by your personal shopping habits.
 They come from manufacturers and start with a “5.”
 These will have the store logo on them.
 However, if they say “Redeem at” or “Redeemable at,” you can use them at any store (like the commissary); if they say “Redeemable only at,” then, you can only redeem them at the store they came from.

 SS: Smart Source Coupon Insert